eclipse-che/che-docs/src/main/_docs/assemblies/assemblies-assembly-lifecycle.md

 # Archetype
 The CLI has an `archetype` command that can be used to generate custom assemblies of Eclipse Che and Codenvy.

 An archetype is a maven technique for generating code templates.
 A single archetype has an ID and generates a complete custom assembly.
-Differnent archetypes generate assemblies with different types of customizations.
+Different archetypes generate assemblies with different types of customizations.
 We make each archetype customize the minimal number of features to make learning about customizations simpler.

 Your host system must have Maven 3.3+ installed to facilitate generation and compiling of custom assemblies.
 You must pass in your Maven's M2 repository path on your host.
 Our archetype generator will download libraries into that repository making repeated compilations faster over time.
 On most Linux based systems, your M2 repository is located at `/home/user/.m2/repository` and it is `%USERPROFILE%/.m2/repository` for Windows.
 We default your M2 repository to `/home/user/.m2/repository`.
 Use the `/m2` mount to change this.